slbailey/Retrovue/docs/contracts/resources/AssetListContract.md

 Renaming, reordering, or collapsing this verb into flags is a breaking change and requires updating this contract.

+### Default Behavior

+When invoked with no filtering flags, `retrovue asset list` MUST list only assets that are broadcast-ready by default.
+Broadcast-ready assets are defined as assets where:

+- `state = 'ready'`
+- `approved_for_broadcast = true`
+- `is_deleted = false`

+This default optimizes for the most common operator workflow of finding schedulable assets.
+Other lifecycle stages can be included via explicit flags (see Parameters).

 ## Parameters

 ### Filtering Options